-Before fermentation, with these freshly harvest grapes, grapes commonly undergo destemming and crushing.
+Before fermentation, with these freshly harvested grapes, grapes commonly undergo destemming and crushing.
 Destemming removes grapes from their stems.
 The stems of some grapes, when fully ripe, can provide tasty, beneficial tannins.
 However, unripe stems taste bitter and are best left off.
 Stems also tend to have a diluting effect on tannin and color when included in the maceration, and slow fermentation (the increase of textural diversity increases the interplay of oxygen in the pre-wine mash, which slows everything down at this stage).

 Liberated grapes make their way to fermentation vessels (gravity or pumps help them along).
 The transit aids in the gentle crushing of the grapes, encouraging them to release their juices and mingle in the vats.

-*One moment for the obvious exception to this part of red wine making: whole bunch fermentation.
+*One moment for the obvious exception to this part of red winemaking: whole bunch fermentation.
 For much of history, the cumbersome process of destemming by hand would have made whole bunch pressing and whole bunch fermentation the time-saving choice.
-These light, aromatic, fruit forward wines undergo a different form of fermentation (carbonic maceration), which is a topic for later.
+These light, aromatic, fruit-forward wines undergo a different form of fermentation (carbonic maceration), which is a topic for later.
 For now, most red wines produced go through the destemming process.

 After destemming, when the mass to ferment is in its designated fermentation vessel, most winemakers add a bit of sulfur dioxide to save us from mysterious wild yeasts pre-emptively starting the ferment.
-This also saves the must from bacteria and oxygen loving enzymes.
+This also saves the must from bacteria and oxygen-loving enzymes.

 Winemakers can adjust acidity and sugar content levels at this stage. (*Void where prohibited, some regions in winemaking’s Old-World regions have strict regulations regarding the adjustment of almost-wine.)

-The soon-to-be-wine must enters a phase of concentration.
+The soon-to-be-wine must enter a phase of concentration.
 The must is cooled to about 60°F (15°C) so that the skins have added time to release their color compounds to the mass before the wild ride of fermentation.
 It’s a bit like making iced coffee, the cool temperatures allow for a slow and steady release of these chemical compounds without the harmful breakage that can occur with overheating.
 Cold soaking, as it is called, can last from a few days to a week or so.
 While not a universal practice, where high color intensity and stability are key to a wine’s style, the process is invaluable.

 The wine is chilling in its fermentation vessel, soaking out some color.
 And then, the party begins.

 The party house, or fermentation vessel, comes in a variety of materials.
 The world and history have given way to a grand variety of tubs, barrels, vats, and tanks in which to ferment wine.
 Options include wood, stainless steel, fiberglass, and cement vessels in a dizzying array of sizes and configurations.
-Each has potential and the decisions to use any specific style, size, and material depends on the style of wine, cost of production, and the winemaker’s preference.
+Each has potential and the decision to use any specific style, size, and material depends on the style of wine, cost of production, and the winemaker’s preference.

 Regardless of the preferred fermentation vessel, a few things are universal.
 The first one is fermentation.
-This is the action of yeast consuming sugar and releasing alcohol, carbon dioxide, and heat as by products.
+This is the action of yeast consuming sugar and releasing alcohol, carbon dioxide, and heat as by-products.
 The chemical notation form of this transaction is:

 C6H12O6 → 2 C2H5OH + 2 CO2

-Once the yeast get going, things start to get hot.
+Once the yeast gets going, things start to get hot.
 Well, warm in any case.
 The fermenting mass of crushed grapes reaches temps of 68°F (20°C) to 90°F (32°C).
 The higher temperatures take our iced coffee analogy to more of a steeping tea analogy, and the warmth of the mixture allows the grape skins to break down on a cellular level.
 The breakdown releases color, flavor compounds, and tannin into the mix at greater rates.
 In a general sense, higher temperatures equate to greater compound release and thus a more tannin and powerful wine.
 So, where a more delicate wine style awaits at the end, temperature control through fermentation may be key.
 Style is key and king, here and for the duration of the winemaking process.

 Physics for fun!
 Throughout fermentation, the mangled remnants of grape berries coalesce and rise to the top of the fermentation vessel.
 Cliques being what they are, this massing of material limits the much-wanted contact between grape skin and fermenting must.
 This clique earned the title “cap” and managing the cap is one of winemaking’s greatest points of pride.
-Skin to skin contact is crucial.
+Skin-to-skin contact is crucial.
 Winemakers achieve this mixing and remixing by use of pump-over, punch down, rack and return, and even submerged cap and rotovinification.